-Fostering or adopting with your local Council means you are helping local children in your area.
+Fostering with us means you are helping local children in your area.

-We try to place children with our own carers before looking at independent agencies which means foster carers will have regular placements.
+We try to place children with our own Local Authority carers before looking at independent agencies which means foster carers will have regular placements.

 Fostering Progression Scheme